gelisam/tensorflow-playground/README.md

     If so, then increasing the size of the first hidden layer with respect to the number of input bits should improve the probability of success, but it should do so linearly, not drastically.

+    If that is what the network chooses to do naturally, then this explains why large neural networks perform better, but in a disappointing way.
+It also explains why once trained, they compress so well.

 ## Running an experiment